Turkey calls for EU action on Idlib

 The Greek prime minister also accused Turkey of bad faith.

-Turkey was trying to "blackmail" the EU on Syria, Kyriakos Mitsotakis said in Athens on Tuesday.
+Turkey was trying to "blackmail" the EU on Syria, Kyriakos Mitsotakis said in Athens on Tuesday alongside top EU officials.

 "This is a blatant attempt by Turkey to use desperate people to promote its geopolitical agenda," he said.

-But the figure of just 26,576 resettled Syrians was dwarfed by the 3.7m people who moved to Turkey since the Syria war began, prompting questions on burden-sharing.
+But the EU figure of just 26,576 resettled Syrians was dwarfed by the 3.7m people who have moved to Turkey since the Syria war began.

 "We can no longer accept the attitude that millions of displaced persons and refugees are somehow our problem only," the Turkish EU embassy said.